 There are many states where you can also file for divorce based on fault including New York and Texas.
 Any number of reasons could indicate an at-fault divorce such as adultery, and also drug or alcohol abuse.
 So the short answer is yes, in states where there are at-fault divorces, alcoholism is grounds for divorce.

 If you live in a state like California where there is no option aside from a no-fault divorce filing, there is still the opportunity to show evidence your spouse was an alcoholic if it pertains to other issues related to the divorce, including child custody.

 It should be noted that if you’re introducing alcoholism as grounds for divorce in the at-fault sense, it can be difficult to prove in these cases.
-If you’re divorcing someone who is a moderate drinker, someone who occasionally binges or even someone is a functioning alcoholic, it can be tough to introduce in the proceedings.
+If you’re divorcing someone who is a moderate drinker, someone who occasionally binges on alcohol or even someone is a functioning alcoholic, it can be tough to introduce in the proceedings.
 Unless there are situations such as car accidents and hospital visits related to alcoholism, it can turn into he-said-she-said.

 Also, if you married someone knowing they were an alcoholic and now want to use alcoholism as grounds for divorce, that’s not likely to hold up.
 In some states, if you knew your spouse had a drinking problem before the marriage, you can’t use it as grounds for divorce.

 When it comes to not just alcoholism as grounds for divorce, but the dividing of assets, substance abuse may or may not be considered.
 Fault isn’t looked at during the division of marital assets, although general behavior patterns during the marriage may play a role in how property is divided in some states.

 If one parent is an alcoholic or suffers from a substance abuse problem, winning child custody becomes more difficult.